What Is the Komodo Platform (KMD)? | All You Need to Know

 The Komodo Platform is an end-to-end blockchain solution you can use to launch your own independent blockchain or initial coin offering (ICO).

 However, the project expands far beyond that.
-Komodo also includes a decentralized exchange and a cryptocurrency anonymizer to improve the privacy of your transactions.
+Komodo is an ecosystem that also includes a decentralized exchange and a cryptocurrency anonymizer to improve the privacy of your transactions.

 In this Komodo Platform guide, we’re going to cover:

 The Komodo Platform is more of an ecosystem than it is an individual coin or platform.
-The project has four separate whitepapers that outline the main parts of the ecosystem:
+The project originally had four separate whitepapers, but the community has since combined them into one mega-whitepaper.
+The main parts of the ecosystem are:

 - Delayed Proof-of-Work (dPoW)